 Can VZ honor Ed and help Jack before it’s too late?

-What People Are Saying about Play the Game
+What People Are Saying About Play the Game

 “Powerful.
 Authentic.
 A riveting gut punch.
 This is how you galvanize young activists.
 A voice not soon to be forgotten.”